ColinPitrat/caprice32/README.md

 Caprice32 provides:
   * Complete emulation of CPC464, CPC664 and CPC6128
-  * Mostly working support of CPC6128+ (missing vectored & DMA interrupts, analog joysticks and 8 bit printer)
+  * Mostly working support of Plus Range: CPC464+/CPC6128+/GX4000 (missing vectored & DMA interrupts, analog joysticks and 8 bit printer)
   * Joystick support - it can be fully used with joystick only, thanks to an integrated virtual keyboard.
   * Joystick emulation - joystick-only games can be played using the keyboard
   * English, French or Spanish keyboards
   * DSK and IPF files for disks - VOC and CDT files for tapes - CPR files for cartridge
+  * Snapshots (SNA files)
-  * Direct load of ZIP files
+  * Direct load of ZIP files (all formats except IPF)
   * Custom disk formats
-  * Snapshots (SNA files)
   * Printer support
   * Memory tool to inspect and modify memory (peek and poke)
   * Experimental support of Multiface 2 (you should prefer using memory tool)